-When you hear the term “designing a flexible house plan” you might picture a home office that can also serve as a spare bedroom or perhaps you picture the quintessential “flex room plans” so commonly featured in homes.
-When we consider designing a flexible house plan at My Modern Home, we consider the concept of flexibility more broadly – we believe that homes should be designed to serve their inhabitants better (with flexible living space) not just across functions, but also across time and through the various stages of life.
+At My Modern Home when designing a flexible house plan a, we consider the concept of flexibility more broadly – we believe that homes should be designed to serve their inhabitants better (with functional, efficient, and flexible living spaces) not just across functions, but also across time and through the various stages of life.

 In this blog we explore the benefits of designing for flexibility in how we use various spaces in the home, and also provide real examples and design considerations that will allow you to ensure your next home’s design supports whatever life sends your way.

 The term “designing a flexible house plan” isn’t easily defined, in part because it can be achieved in so many ways, including flexible living spaces, flexible floor plans in home design--all part of flexible house plans.
-A flexible home design is one which allows for a broader spectrum of use for each of its spaces, and one which considers how spaces relate to each other to maximize their potential.

 Studies show that the average person will own 4.5 to 5.5 homes in their lifetime.
 Often, this is because homeowners find that their current space no longer works for their lifestyle as they move through different stages of life.
 Homeowners want to “move-up” to more luxurious fits and finishes, more square footage, or a larger lot than they enjoy in their current home.

-Designing a flexible house plan means creating a space that continues to function well throughout the ages and stages of life, allowing homeowners to remain in the same home for years (or decades) longer than is often the case for conventional home designs.
-With a flexible house plans, you don’t necessarily need a larger space to achieve a home that is well-suited to the lifestyle changes.
+With flexible house plans, you don’t necessarily need a larger space to achieve a home that is well-suited to lifestyle changes.
 Flexible house plans will allow you to improve your existing flexible living spaces because an effective and efficient home design allows spaces to function “bigger” than their square footage would suggest.

 Some of the benefits of staying in one home for longer include: